ahmedssabir/Textual-Visual-Semantic-Dataset-for-Text-Spotting/README.md

-# (Dataset) Textual Visual Semantic Dataset for Text Spotting
+# Textual Visual Semantic Dataset for Text Spotting
-## Visual Re-ranking with Natural Language Understanding for Text Spotting
+%## Visual Re-ranking with Natural Language Understanding for Text Spotting

 This dataset has been used in this paper: